Agriculture in Arizona

-Agriculture in Arizona is a notable sector in the state’s economy, contributing more than $23.3 billion in 2018.
-Arizona’s diverse climate allows it to export all sorts of commodities such as nuts, wheat, cotton, eggs, meat, and dairy to the United States and 70 other countries.
+Agriculture in Arizona is a notable sector in the state's economy, contributing more than $23.3 billion in 2018.
+Arizona's diverse climate allows it to export all sorts of commodities such as nuts, wheat, cotton, eggs, meat, and dairy to the United States and 70 other countries.
 In 2018, the state produced 455.7 e6lb of red meat and ranked 3rd in producing vegetables in the United States, occupying 26 e6acre of land for farms and ranches combined.

 Due to Arizona's four deserts and very low rainfall, the agricultural sector acquires its water from the state's rivers and streams that include the Colorado, Verde, Salt, Gila, San Pedro, Santa Cruz and Little Colorado Rivers.

 History

 History Pre 1850

 Arizona contains the most extended continually farmed land in the United States.
-Research done on soil and pollen east of the Grand canyon in the Comanche and Nankoweap sites suggest that early Archaic people lived and farmed on these sights for at least a thousands years.
+Research done on soil and pollen east of the Grand canyon in the Comanche and Nankoweap sites suggest that early Archaic people lived and farmed on these sites for at least a thousands years.
 Remnants of crops indicate that corn and cotton may have been grown on the sites.
 The first proven farms in what is now Arizona, were patches of maize planted by foragers in the floodplains of the Gila River.
 This area supported many civilizations like the Hohokam and Mogollon.
 These cultures planted maize, squash, cotton, and beans.
-In the 1600's, the Spanish had brought cattle to the New World that later in the century amounted in the hundreds of thousands, eventually making their way to Arizona over time.
+In the 1600s, the Spanish had brought cattle to the New World that later in the century amounted in the hundreds of thousands, eventually making their way to Arizona over time.